CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [how to implement macros in Go?]: https://stackoverflow.com/a/49530118/9935654
 [NOTIFY ICON Click Win32 Api in c++]: https://stackoverflow.com/a/38808559/9935654
 [How to unmarshal an escaped JSON string]: https://stackoverflow.com/a/16847249/9935654
+[How to catch and deal with "WebSocket is already in CLOSING or CLOSED state" in Node]: https://stackoverflow.com/a/54061045/9935654
+[Refused to display in a frame because it set 'X-Frame-Options' to 'SAMEORIGIN']: https://stackoverflow.com/a/20534612/9935654
+[Overcoming "Display forbidden by X-Frame-Options"]: https://stackoverflow.com/q/6666423/9935654
+[How to set 'X-Frame-Options' on iframe?]: https://stackoverflow.com/a/27359037/9935654
+[What is the maximum length of a URL in different browsers?]: https://stackoverflow.com/q/417142/9935654

 {{< /table/bootstrap-table >}}